 Following her medical school training at Baylor College of Medicine, Dr. Valdez remained in Houston for a residency at the University of Texas Health Science Center.
 She completed a second residency at the University of Texas Health Science Center in San Antonio, where she remained as a clinical instructor of medicine.
 Upon receiving her board certification in family medicine in 1983, Dr. Valdez returned to Harlingen and served as deputy director of clinical services at South Texas Hospital.

-Regionally, Dr. Valdez is the presiding officer on the Governor's Task Force on Health Disparities.
-She is a member of the Texas State Strategic Health Partnership Committee, and the Cardiovascular Health and Wellness Task Force.
-Dr. Valdez serves on the American Cancer Society Government Relations Committee and is a member of the Society's Hispanic/Latino Leadership Group.
+Regionally, Dr. Valdez has served as the presiding officer on the Governor's Task Force on Health Disparities.
+She has been a member of the Texas State Strategic Health Partnership Committee, and the Cardiovascular Health and Wellness Task Force.
+Dr. Valdez also has served on the American Cancer Society Government Relations Committee and is a member of the Society's Hispanic/Latino Leadership Group.
 Dr. Valdez was honored by VISTA magazine as an Outstanding Hispanic Female Physician.
 She has also received honors from the Texas Board of Health and the American Association of University Women.